troclaux/notes/databases.md

 ---

+- data consistency: data in the database is accurate, correct and reflects the real-world entities it represents (without contradictions)
 - database connection pool: mechanism that allows multiple applications/services to share a set of database connections
   - why do we create connection pools? to avoid the overhead of opening and closing a connection for each request
   - maintains a pool of open connections, instead of opening and closing a connection for each request